Skip to main content

 };

-// Intersection: has all properties from both
+// Intersection: the resulting type has ALL properties from both Person AND Employee

 type Staff = Person & Employee;